 - 1 cup diced celery

-- 1 16 oz tube refrigerated Pillsbury Grands Refrigerated Biscuits
+- 16 ounce tube refrigerated Pillsbury Grands Refrigerated Biscuits

 - Place chicken broth, cream of chicken soup, diced onions and celery into a 5-6 quart slow cooker.
 Stir well (it will be a bit lumpy from the cream of chicken soup.)

-- Add chicken breasts into crock pot and season with a little salt and pepper.
+- Add frozen chicken breasts into crock pot and season with garlic salt and pepper.

 - Cover and cook on low for about 4-6 hours (until chicken is fully cooked through.)